vicenteherrera/kubernetes_tutorial/doc/02_setup_az_sp.md

 Now you'r `az` command line instructions will use your account credentials.

-You can check any time what account you are logged in and this information with:
+Optional: You can check any time what account you are logged in and this information with:

 ```
 $ az account show